nltk/nltk_book/en/ch05-draft.rst

 (CHUNK wanted/VBD to/TO wait/VB)
 (CHUNK allowed/VBN to/TO place/VB)
 (CHUNK expected/VBN to/TO become/VB)
-(CHUNK expected/VBN to/TO approve/VB)
+...
-(CHUNK expected/VBN to/TO make/VB)
+(CHUNK seems/VBZ to/TO overtake/VB)
-(CHUNK intends/VBZ to/TO make/VB)
+(CHUNK want/VB to/TO buy/VB)

+As a second example, the script show in Listing sentential_complement_ uses a simple filter to find all verbs in a given corpus that take sentential complements.

 .. pylisting:: sentential_complement